“Under conditions of complexity, not only are checklists a help, they are required for success.” – Atul Gawande, The Checklist Manifesto

 - Managing a portfolio of shares is like managing a garden.
 There’s always something to do, such as trimming back fast-growers and replacing weeds with something healthier and more attractive.

-- Here’s the latest version of the Portfolio Review Spreadsheet which I use to track the diversity of the model portfolio. which helps me to decide which stocks to trim back and (occasionally) which stocks to buy or sell.
+- Here’s a Portfolio Review Spreadsheet which I use to track the diversity of the model portfolio.